Zdobienie / Decoration

 At the first night I realized, that I had not aligned the polar scope axis with the mount, which practically prevented me from setting the mount to polar correctly.
 I had no idea that this should be done.
 Because of that the first photo session is just only 90 [s] exposure.
 That’s all I could get without the correct align of mount to polar.
 The next day I did my “lessons” and in the evening when the polar appeared in the sky, I aligned the mount axis as much as possible at -10 ° [C] degree by turning three tiny screws with a tiny allen key, in poor light, without winter gloves on my hands, until I was able to keep the key in this freeze night.

-Photos taken on 23-25.1.2020 at Żabnica with company of a friend Tomasz Siekiera, who made the square available for astrophotography.
+Photos taken on 2020 at Żabnica village together with my friend, Tomasz Siekiera, who shared the square available for astrophotography and some astro-equipment.
 Thanks Tomek! 🙂

 Stacking, composition and data: